bulletin48/bulletin48/README.md

 - CGM48 Spectator
 - Global48 Watcher

+I do serve some interesting 48 skit in programming term.
+You may contact my (https://ko-fi.com/bulletin48)[Ko-fi] to cast your idea and encourage me to do with your support.

 <!---
 bulletin48/bulletin48 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.